-Regular messages to students through year based assemblies or online / virtual platforms are easy to disseminate and should encourage students to be kind, keep hands and feet to oneself and to "do the right thing", by reporting all incidents to any staff member where discrimination or bullying is visible.
+Regular messages to students through year based assemblies or online/virtual platforms to encourage students to be kind, keep hands and feet to oneself and to 'do the right thing', by reporting all incidents to any staff member where discrimination or bullying is visible.
 All staff, but particularly Heads of Year (through year briefings, form time and assemblies) have a key role in raising awareness of all forms of harassment and bullying behaviours.

+4.2 Form time.
+Form time is when students will discuss topical issues, or perform group activities, so that they engage positively with other students.
 Students should be reminded regularly to treat others with respect and kindness and report any instances of bullying or discriminatory behaviours at the earliest opportunity.